ensisoft/detonator/README.md

 WASM
 ------------------------------
-Building to WASM is currently supported only Linux and only covers the engine not the editor.
+Building to WASM is currently supported only on Linux and covers only the engine not the editor.
-The build is separated from the main (CMake based) engine build and is in emscripten/ folder.
+The build is separated from the main engine build and is in emscripten/ folder.

 - Install emscripten (https://emscripten.org/docs/getting_started/downloads.html) Note that the location of emsdk is arbitrary, but I've dumped it into gamestudio/ so that my IDE (Clion) can